EN | ID

 My passion is finance, I am interested in complex financial models, valuation and transaction structures.
 Through my research of AJCapital and from discussions with friends prior to applying, I came to learn that at AJCapital I would have the opportunity to: (i) learn in a dynamic working environment with exposure to projects across various industries; and (ii) network at high levels, including C-level executives, Private Equity Investors and Bankers.

-2. As an early recruit, how big was the exposure given to you by AJCapital?
+2. How was the scale of exposure given to you by AJCapital as an early recruit?

 A lot, considering we work in a small but solid team.
 I was involved in client facing meetings since the first day of work.
 Luckily all the Partners and members of the firm are always there to help and support us during each project.

-3. How did your experiences at AJCapital help you towards your career goals?
+3. What were the most valuable lesson you learned at AJCapital and how did it help you towards your career goals?

 I found working at AJCapital was a rewarding experience, and it gave me a solid foundation for my MBA and my startup initiative.
 The experience really shaped not only my technical skills, such as project management and technical finance acumen, but it also helped me a lot in developing my soft skills through my constant interaction with clients and the leadership team.